Bush camping in the Okavango Delta is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 That night in camp was like being high.
-Everyone was reeling from the experience, sharing stories, feelings and photos from the cruise.
+Everyone was reeling from the experience, sharing stories, feelings, and photos from the cruise.
 Then the polers started singing us traditional music from their villages and teaching the dances along with them.

 The culture was strong, beautiful and fitting as the darkness surrounded us and the fire whipped into the air giving us just enough light to see them move to their own sound.

 The Okavango Delta is a magical place in Botswana and is one of those experiences that we will always remember from our travels.
-The passion and effort of the people in this part of the World shows in the way they share their home with you.
+The passion and effort of the people in this part of the World show in the way they share their home with you.

 Details of Visiting the Okavango Delta